pschaus/book_lepl1402/source/part3.rst

-Space Complexity of recursive algorithms
+Space complexity of recursive algorithms
 -------------------------------------------

-Notice that the extra space may also take into account the stack space in the case of a recursive algorithm.
+Notice that the extra space may also take into account the space of the system stack in the case of a recursive algorithm.
 In such a situation, when the recursive call happens, the current local variables are pushed onto the system stack, where they wait for the call the return and unstack the local variables.

-More exactly, If a function A() calls function B() (which can be A in case of recursion) inside it, then all the variables still in the scope of the function A() will get stored on the system stack temporarily, while the function B() is called and executed inside the function A().
+More exactly, If a method ``A()`` calls method ``B()`` (which can possible be ``A()`` in case of recursion) inside it, then all the variables still in the scope of the method ``A()`` will get stored on the system stack temporarily, while the method ``B()`` is called and executed inside the method ``A()``.

 Let us compare the space and time complexity of an iterative and a recursive computation of the factorial of a number expressed in function of :math:`n`, the value of the number for which we want to compute the factorial.